 These places are all part of the physical evidence of a traditional way of life that is no longer practised within the ACT.
-The presence of artefact scatters and a potential scarred tree in these localities demonstrates past occupation and use of these places by Aboriginal people.
+The presence of artefact scatters in these localities demonstrates past occupation and use of these places by Aboriginal people.
 Stone was an extremely important element of Aboriginal culture, essential to their day-to-day living.
-Many items of material culture were made of bark.
-Stone artefacts and scarred trees thus constitute an enduring record of Aboriginal technology and settlement patterns.
+Stone artefacts thus constitute an enduring record of Aboriginal technology and settlement patterns.
 The individual artefacts at the sites also have significance due to their potential to contribute to research about Aboriginal stone technology.